LoganR333/UNH-IT718/Lab4-Cloud-functions/Azure/README.md

 The functionapp URL is https://<your-function-name>azurewebsitea.net/api/<your-function-name>?

-Show screenshots of using wget from the cloud sheel and a browser fetch.
+Show screenshots of using wget from the cloud shell and a browser fetch.
 ![cloudshell](Lab4-Azure-cli.png)
 ![browser](Lab4-Azure-browser.png)